 The Certified Prevention Specialist (CPS) credential requires professionals to demonstrate competency through experience, education, supervision, and the passing of a rigorous examination.

-The Bureau of Substance Abuse supports Prevention Specialist Certification and Recertification through contract requirements in the majority of prevention grants.
+The Bureau of Prevention, Treatment and Recovery Services supports Prevention Specialist Certification and Recertification through contract requirements in most of the prevention grants.

 The Iowa Board of Certification (IBC) oversees the certification process for the prevention field in Iowa.
 Get details about the certification process and requirements.